-For example, I was able to play with the social standing of Jane Austen’s characters, making the poor relation Fanny Price into a rich heiress, and the wealthy Crawfords into the genteel poor.
+For example, in The Mansfield Park Murder I was able to play with the social standing of Jane Austen’s characters, making the poor relation Fanny Price into a rich heiress, and the wealthy Crawfords into the genteel poor.
 The consequences for their characters – and the trajectory of the narrative – are immense, and that in itself is a creative commentary on Jane Austen’s text.
 Likewise, Bleak House is a marvellous ‘anthology’ of literary styles, from satire, to comedy, to psychological drama, to detective mystery (and it is indeed the first English novel to include such a thing).
 It’s an extraordinary tour-de-force, and one reason why I think Bleak House is Dickens’ masterpiece, but my own interest was in exploring the dark underside of Victorian life, which Dickens himself was unable to bring into fiction, given the constraints of popular publication at the time.
-So in creating Tom-All-Alone’s I worked only with the psychological drama and the detective story, and left the comedy and the satire behind.
+So in creating The Man in Black I worked only with the psychological drama and the detective story, and left the comedy and the satire behind.

 But you can’t do that with biographical material.
 If you’re going to do it properly – and I was determined to do that – then you can’t pick and choose among your facts.
 What you can do, of course, is focus only on certain episodes rather than the whole life (and I do), but you can’t start airbrushing out characters or elements just because they don’t fit your story.
 The analogy I always use is concrete posts: a real person’s life is like a series of concrete posts stretching out before you, and you can neither move them nor swerve past them.
 But what you can do is find a new and creative way to link them, especially when there are questions unanswered, and silences unexplained.